maryannh/camjam-kit-1/worksheet.md

     lights = TrafficLights(25, 8, 7)
     ```

-    *The `TrafficLights` interface takes three pin numbers - one for each pin: red, amber, green (in that order)*
+    The `TrafficLights` interface takes three GPIO pin numbers, one for each pin: red, amber, and green (in that order).

 1. Now amend your `while` loop to control the `TrafficLights` object: